getlittletech/wordcloud/README.md

 - better styling

-  add more styling/css to make our output look nicer
+  I have chosen to use CSS Modules and Radium for this project to try out both.
+One could of course add more styling/css to make our output look nicer.

 - other languages?